 The Institute for Human Rights at Åbo Akademi University is a research institute which also offers access to quality education in human rights law.

-Founded in 1985, the Institute for Human Rights is situated within the Faculty of Social Sciences, Business and Economics, and Law at Åbo Akademi University.
+Founded in 1985, the Institute for Human Rights is situated within the Faculty Human and Social Sciences at Åbo Akademi University.
 The mission of the Institute is to conduct outstanding academic research of high societal relevance and to offer research-based education in cooperation with national and international partners.

 The current main areas of research are: social justice and the protection of economic, social and cultural rights; the protection of the rights of vulnerable groups, such as minorities, refugees, asylum seekers and migrants; and global development through human rights-based norms and strategies.